All Products

 • To ensure data security, we recommend that you periodically rotate or update the CMK.

-• You need to maintain the mapping relationship between the CMK IDs and the encrypted objects.
+• You must maintain the mapping relationship between the CMK IDs and the encrypted objects.

 Use customer-managed CMKs